 This video marketing campaign takes an original approach to public service advice.
 It comes from the animated toys which children would be likely to choke on with a humorous voice-over from well-known celebrities (David Mitchell, David Walliams, Johnny Vegas and John Hurt).

 In a multichannel campaign using PR targeted to different audiences including success stories resulting from the campaign, social media and PPC, each video view cost £00.01.
-(Econsultancy) It shows how high an ROI charities can get from video as part of an integrated campaign.
+(Econsultancy) It shows the ROI which charities can achieve from video as part of an integrated campaign.

 Charities targeting government bodies and policy-makers